Unity Health Toronto

 Focus: Provision of pharmaceutical care to inpatients as well as to selected ambulatory clinics

-PRAMS (Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying to Unity Health program by the application deadline):
+Additional PRAMS Requirements: (Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying to Unity Health Toronto - St. Michael's Hospital by the application deadline):

 1. Please describe (maximum 500 word count) your reasons for applying to St. Michael's Hospital residency program.
 What about our residency program appeals to you and how do you see yourself fitting within our organization?